 All dogs must be provided with an adequate and suitable diet in terms of quality, quantity and frequency as directed by the owner.

 Food should be provided by the dogs' owner to avoid any sudden change in the dogs' diet, which can cause digestive problems.
-Any new feed must be introduced gradually to allow the animals to adjust to them.
+Any new food must be introduced gradually to allow the animals to adjust to them.
 All dogs should receive a diet which fulfils their nutritional requirements and is matched to their age, breed, reproductive status, body condition score (amount of fat) and activity level.

-Clean drinking water must available at all times, and provided in a suitable receptacle for the b) species that require it.
+and provided in a suitable receptacle for the species that require it.
 The drinking vessel must be cleaned daily and the water must be changed at least daily.